The line crossed across the Big Sioux a number of times, crossing between Iowa and South Dakota.

 Today, D&I continues to operate the line from Sioux Falls to Sioux City, as well as the Dell Rapids branch.

-The author ranks this bridge as being moderately significant, due to the unique design of a riveted Pratt truss.
+The author ranks this bridge as being regionally significant, due to the unique design of a riveted Pratt truss and the historic nature of the girder.

 |Upstream||RI Big Sioux River Bridge|